 Conversation that yields growth should make you think, it should make you uncomfortable, embrace it.

-One awesome mentor is way better than 5 that simply don’t care.
-Time is precious, spend it with those who care about making you better and your mentors are certainly included in this.
+Having two awesome mentors is way better than 10 that simply don’t care.
+Time is precious, so surround yourself mentors who care about making you better .

 – Draya T.